genomicsclass/leanpub/manuscript/factor_analysis_exercises.md

 A>10.
 What is this correlation (in absolute value)?
 A>
 A>
 A>11.
-Now instead of using month, which we have shown does not quite describe the batch, add the two estimated factors in exercise 9 to the linear model we used above.
+Now instead of using month, which we have shown does not quite describe the batch, add the two estimated factors in exercise 9 to the linear model we used above:
 A>
 A>
     ```r